-(e) The permittee shall notify the Director in an electronic format at least 120 days before site closure.
-At this time, if any changes to the approved Post-Injection Site Care and Site Closure Plan in Attachment E of this permit are proposed, the permittee shall submit a revised plan.

-(f) After the Director has authorized site closure, the permittee shall plug all monitoring wells as specified in Attachment E of this permit - the Post-Injection Site Care and Site Closure Plan - in a manner which will not allow movement of injection or formation fluids that endangers a USDW.
-The permittee shall also restore the site to its pre-injection condition.

-- (g) The permittee shall submit a site closure report in an electronic format to the Director within 90 days of site closure.
-The report must include the information specified at 40 CFR 146.93(f). - (h) The permittee shall record a notation on the deed to the facility property or any other document that is normally examined during a title search that will in perpetuity provide any potential purchaser of the property the following information: - (i) The fact that land has been used to sequester carbon dioxide; - (ii) The name of the State agency, local authority, and/or Tribe with which the survey plat was filed, as well as the address of the Environmental Protection Agency Regional Office to which it was submitted; and - (iii) The volume of fluid injected, the injection zone or zones into which it was injected, and the period over which injection occurred. - (i) The permittee shall retain for 10 years following site closure an electronic copy of the site closure report, records collected during the post-injection site care period, and any other records required under 40 CFR 146.91(f)(4).
+- (e) The permittee shall notify the Director in an electronic format at least one hundred-twenty (120) days before site closure.
+At this time, if any changes to the approved Post-Injection Site Care and Site Closure Plan in Attachment E of this permit are proposed, the permittee shall submit a revised plan. - (f) After the Director has authorized site closure, the permittee shall plug all monitoring wells as specified in Attachment E of this permit - the Post-Injection Site Care and Site Closure Plan - in a manner which will not allow movement of injection or formation fluids that endangers a USDW.
+The permittee shall also restore the site to its pre-injection condition. - (g) The permittee shall submit a site closure report in an electronic format to the Director within ninety (90) days of site closure.
+The report must include the information specified at 40 CFR 146.93(f). - (h) The permittee shall record a notation on the deed to the facility property or any other document that is normally examined during a title search that will in perpetuity provide any potential purchaser of the property the information listed at 40 CFR 146.93(g). - (i) The permittee shall retain for 10 years following site closure an electronic copy of the site closure report, records collected during the post-injection site care period, and any other records required under 40 CFR 146.91(f)(4).
 The permittee shall deliver the records in an electronic format to the Director at the conclusion of the retention period.

-R. EMERGENCY AND REMEDIAL RESPONSE
+P. EMERGENCY AND REMEDIAL RESPONSE

-1. The Emergency and Remedial Response Plan describes actions the permittee must take to address movement of the injection or formation fluids, including surface leaks of carbon dioxide or other contaminants, that may cause an endangerment to a USDW or public health during construction, operation, and post-injection site care periods.
-The permittee shall maintain and comply with the approved Emergency and Remedial Response Plan (Attachment F of this permit), which is an enforceable condition of this permit, and with 40 CFR 146.94.
+- 1. The Emergency and Remedial Response Plan describes actions the permittee must take to address movement of the injection or formation fluids that may cause an endangerment to a USDW during construction, operation, and post-injection site care periods.
+The permittee shall maintain and comply with the approved Emergency and Remedial Response Plan (Attachment F of this permit), which is an enforceable condition of this permit, and with 40 CFR 146.94. - 2.
+If the permittee obtains evidence that the injected carbon dioxide and/or associated pressure front may cause endangerment to a USDW, the permittee must: - (a) Cease injection in accordance with Sections K(8) and K(9)(a) or (b), and Attachments A or F of this permit; - (b) Take all steps reasonably necessary to identify and characterize any release; - (c) Notify the Director within twenty-four (24) hours; and